The three major elements of your retirement portfolio are benefits from pensions, savings and investments, and Social Security benefits.

-If you're deaf or hard of hearing, call our toll-free TTY number,
+If you're deaf or hard of hearing, call our toll-free TTY number at

 When you apply for benefits, we'll need the following:

 - Your birth certificate (If you don't have a birth certificate, you can get one from the state where you were born.
-Go to What will you need when you apply? for more information.)
+Go to What Documents Will You Need When You Apply? for more information.);

-- Proof of U.S. citizenship or lawful alien status if you (or a spouse or child applying for benefits) were not born in the U.S.
+- Proof of U.S. citizenship or lawful alien status if you (or a spouse or child applying for benefits) were not born in the U.S.; and

 - The name of your bank and your account number so your benefits can be directly deposited into your account.